0xetb/permanent-spoofer/readme.md

 # Hello skids

+# This is for educationl purposes only.
+I am not responsible for any missuse of this.
+You are not allowed to license this product.

 Today i will post a c# Permanent spoofer..

 Note - Source will be updated when i feel like it and will not be uploaded instantly (im making repository as im working on it)